jennihultman/MMB-117/QC and trimming.md

 ```

 ## Make mapping file
+For the sequence analysis pipeline we need a mapping file with information on the sample name and corresponding fastq-files.
+Use Nano to make the file.

 **FastQC & MultiQC**
 Two programs for sequence data quality control.
 Both will be installed using Bioconda package management tool that can be found from CSC.